Sonos Move review: What can the first portable Sonos speaker do?

 Sonos Move: Conclusion

-So, now we've come to the end again - the part where I have my opinion on a Proget rid of duct.
+So, now we’ve reached the end again – the part where I give my opinion about a product.

 I have to say that I like the Sonos Move in principle.
-He sees others visually Provery similar to the company's products, making the latest speaker in the range look perfect alongside other models.
-In addition, thanks to the WLAN connection, it is just as good a multi-room speaker as others from the Sonos range.
-And if you want to listen to music outdoors, all you have to do is take the Move out of the charging station and possibly put it in the carrying bag.
-And if the speaker gets empty on the go, there is USB-C. Now you can enjoy your music away from a socket and the WLAN thanks to Bluetooth.
-Doesn't that sound like the perfect all-rounder?
+It looks very similar to other products from the company, which means that the newest speaker in the range looks perfect next to other models.
+What's more, thanks to the WiFi connection, it's just as good a multi-room speaker as others from the Sonos range.
+And if you want to listen to music outside, all you have to do is take the Move out of the charging station and maybe put it in the carrying bag.
+And if the speaker runs out of battery while you're out and about, there's USB-C. Now you can enjoy your music away from a power outlet and WiFi thanks to Bluetooth.
+Sounds like the perfect all-rounder, doesn't that sound?

 Unfortunately, the world is not that perfect either, in my opinion there is still a little bit of fine-tuning.
 Well, the Move should be portable - but it wouldn't take it any further into the garden than mine.
 This is due to the heavy weight.
 Although there is a handle, it does not make the device any lighter.
 In addition, I don't always find the sound perfect.

-Overall I think I got this one Product would not increase.
-But I also believe that Sonos fans will get their money's worth here.
+Overall, I don't think I would buy this product.
+But I also think that Sonos fans will get their money's worth here.

 Thank you for providing the Sonos Move.